What exactly is a Guardian Home?

 Most importantly, your Australian Labradoodle will remain a part of your family forever!

-Olive is a multi-generational Australian Labradoodle and we are so excited to add her to our program.
-She was born first of October, is a chocolate parti phantom and is mini and will weigh in the 22-28 lb. range.
-Please submit an application if you are interested in being considered for this sweet girl.
+Finn is a multi-generational Australian Labradoodle and we are so excited to add him to our program.
+He was born May 12th, is a carmel tuxedo and is mini and will weigh in the 18-22 lb. range.
+Please submit an application if you are interested in being considered for this sweet boy.

 How do I know if I qualify to be a Guardian?